xxyijixx/dootask-help/docs/en/basic/Aiass-dootask.md

 In the ocean of technology and information, the AI Assistant serves as a lighthouse, providing clear guidance and support for users.
 Whether providing creative support or answering a wide range of questions, it offers timely and accurate help.

-::: tip 🐬 Smart Dolphin (DooTask's AI Assistant) "Smart Dolphin is here to serve you!
-If you have any questions or need suggestions, feel free to ask me! ✨"
+::: tip  🐬 AI Assistant
+“The AI Assistant is here to help!
+If you have any questions or need advice, feel free to reach out to me! ✨”
 :::

 ## AI Assistant: Your all-weather knowledge partner